Phebe A. Hanaford

+Life

 Early life and education

 Phebe Ann Coffin was born on May 6, 1829, in Siasconset on Nantucket Island in Massachusetts to Phebe Ann (Barnard) Coffin, who died a month later) and George W. Coffin, a shipowner and a merchant.
 Phebe's father remarried the following year, to Emmeline Cartwright; from this union, Phebe gained an older step-brother and seven younger half-siblings.
 The Coffins were a Quaker family descended from the early Nantucket European settlers Tristram Coffin, Peter Foulger, and Mary Morrill; further back, her ancestry traces to Degory Priest, the Mayflower pilot.

 She received an advanced education both at home and in public and private schools on Nantucket, studying math and Latin at home.
 She left school at the age of 17 to care for her paternal grandmother.